gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 ## Configure Connection to Raspberry Pi

-The following create a new SSH key, copies the public key to the Raspberry Pi, and then installs the Visual Studio Debugger on the Raspberry Pi.
+The following creates a new SSH key, copies the public key to the Raspberry Pi, and then installs the Visual Studio Debugger on the Raspberry Pi.
 Take the default options.

 ### From Linux and macOS